Mogikan/iTextSharpLGPL-MonoForAndroid/README.md

-iTextSharpLGPL-MonoForAndroid
+iTextSharpLGPL-Net standard 2.0
 ========================
-This project is taking the last version of iTextSharp which was licenced with LGPL and making it work with Mono For Android.
+This project is taking the last version of iTextSharp which was licenced with LGPL and making it work with Net standard 2.0.

-The challenge is that not all of System.Drawing is implemented in Mono for Android.
-There is some in Mono.Android and some similar classes in OpenTK, but they are missing some needed classes.

-Missing System.Drawing classes are:
-System.Drawing.Image
-System.Drawing.Imaging.ImageFormat
-System.Drawing.Drawing2d.Matrix
-System.Drawing.Bitmap

-To get the solution to compile, I have added these bare-bone versions of these classes in the SystemDrawingDummy folder.
-These have just the bare minimal amount of code to get it compile.
-This worked for my needs which include vector images, but you will need a fuller implementation to get things like bitmap images to work.
+Project is tested on both Android and iOS

 Changes to code:
 - Added setter to the Chunk Content.
 (This was a custom need.)